Privacy Policy

 • when you speak to a representative of ours or make a complaint against or involving us;

-• from third parties such as our related companies or agents, credit reporting agencies, recruitment agencies, employment referees, your representatives or publicly available sources of information.
+• from third parties such as our related companies or agents, credit reporting agencies, recruitment agencies, employment referees, information brokers, medical professionals (for example if you are involved in an accident), your representatives or publicly available sources of information.
 We will take reasonable steps to inform you that we have your personal information, unless it is obvious from the circumstances.

 We may collect and hold information in relation to:

-• investors or potential investors (for example, when investing or considering investing in one of our funds or trusts) and their representatives;
+• investment partners or potential investment partners (for example, when investing or considering investing in one of our funds or trusts) and each of their representatives;

 • purchasers or potential purchasers, (for example, when purchasing, or requesting more information about one of our properties),

-• tenants or potential tenants and each of their representatives;
+• clients or potential clients as occupiers of properties that we manage and each of their representatives;

-• suppliers (for example, when establishing records and systems to enable payment for goods) and contractors;
+• suppliers (for example, as part of a tender process for services, entry into supplier contracts, when establishing records and systems to enable payment for goods) and contractors;

 • visitors attending our offices or any properties we manage;